jstrother/jstrother/README.md

 ### Hi there 👋

-- 🔭 Currently building an app to help beer-lovers find local breweries & brew pubs!
-Great for finding new brews near where you live or while traveling!
-Remember!
-Always Drink Local! 😄
+- 🔭 Currently building out a portfolio site for an illustrator to display his artwork.
+Built in Svelte and Tailwind.
+(Yeah, he's a friend of mine also.
+Always happy to help him out!) 😄

 - 🌱 I’m currently learning Nest.js to use as my backend.
 I have already gotten a decent enough grasp of Nuxt.js for the front-side.
+Although, I am in the process of pivoting to Svelte for my front-end, and am eagerly awaiting SvelteKit to hit 1.0!

 - 💬 Ask me about what drew me to coding in the first place!

-- 📫 How to reach me: stop by my website: www.jimstrother.com ***OR*** by email-- jim.strother@gmail.com ***OR*** on Twitter-- @Jim_Codes_JS
+- 📫 How to reach me: stop by my website: www.jimstrother.herokuapp.com ***OR*** by email-- jim.strother@gmail.com ***OR*** on Twitter-- @Jim_Codes_JS

-- 😄 Pronouns: He/Him (and all I care about you is how decent of a person you are.
-Content of the character and all that, you know?)
+- 😄 Pronouns: He/Him

 - 🤔 I’m looking for help with getting a coding position with a small- to medium-sized company.
 Yes, the company's mission is important to me.
 The higher the good, the better.